Capps, Pruett give Schumacher nitro sweep at Winternationals

 “I was hoping a win was coming,” Capps said.
 “This team, time and time again, they’ve given me one of the coolest cars to drive and this (weekend) was one of the most extreme conditions we’ve ever had.
 To do it at Pomona in the summer, with all my friends and family here, I can’t even tell you how amazing it is.”

-Pruett won for the ninth time in her career.
+Pruett won for the ninth time in her career, and second at her home track.
 She ran unopposed in the final after Justin Ashley was unable to race because of heat-related health concerns.

+“I first want to say that I hope Justin is doing well because we know how big of a competitor that he is and for anybody to get out of the car at a final round at an event like this shows that he was being smart for what is best for him,” Pruett said.
+“And I think it also shows how much to a degree of athletes that we are and how important it is to take care of our bodies and our mind and everything of that sort.”

 Aaron Stanfield won in Pro Stock, and Matt Smith topped Pro Stock Motorcycle.